-Formal bonus plan goals were not set for 2021 because our CEO was not hired until August 2021.
-2021 bonuses were paid out between 69% and 100% of target based on the Committee's assessment of each individual's performance.
+In 2022, we established formal bonus plan objectives, including treating three patients in 2022, achieving certain fundraising goals, adding new T-cell receptors specific for driver mutations to our clinical trial Investigational New Drug Application ("IND") and advancing our mbIL-15 program towards IND filing.
+2022 bonuses to our named executive officers were paid out between 75% and 100% of target based on the compensation committee's assessment of both the Company's and each individual's performance.
 Our employment arrangements with our named executive officers provide that the executive may be eligible to earn an annual performance bonus of up to a target percentage of the executive's base salary, as described further below under the section titled "Employment and Change in Control Agreements."